Certora/Documentation/README.md

 extended with features of ReStructuredText (rst) using the [Myst Parser][myst].

-The root of the document tree is `index.md`; it includes a table of contents that references the remainder of the documentation (see {ref}`toc` below)
+The root of the document tree is `index.md`; it includes a table of contents that references the remainder of the documentation (see {ref}`toc` below).
+All of the actual documentation is contained in the `docs` directory.

 To build the documentation, run `make` in the current directory; this will generate the html output in `_build/html/index.html`.  `make help` will list